-Generates a boot script Name.script and its binary version, the boot file Name.boot.
-The boot file specifies which code should be loaded and which applications should be started when the Erlang runtime system is started.
+Generates a boot script in a readable version Name.script and a binary version Name.boot, specifying which code should be loaded and which applications should be started when the Erlang runtime system is started.
 See script(4).

 The release resource file Name.rel is read to find out which applications are included in the release.
 Then the relevant application resource files App.app are read to find out which modules should be loaded and if and how the application should be started.
 (Keys modules and mod, see app(4)).